 Before deciding which oil is best for brownies and if they are interchangeable, think about the purpose of vegetable oil in brownies.

-To begin, oil is the primary fat in brownies, making the brownies soft and gooey as well as preventing clumping in the batter.
-If you want silky rich brownies, you need a fat!
+Oil is the primary fat in brownies, making the brownies soft and gooey as well as preventing clumping in the batter.
+In short, if you want silky rich brownies, you need fat!

 Can You Make Brownies with Olive Oil?

-To answer the main question at hand, the answer is yes.
+The short answer is yes.
 You can use olive oil in place of vegetable oil when making brownies.
-Use the same quantity of olive oil as the recipe is asking for in vegetable oil.

-Both oils have the same density and should measure the same.
-However, you should be aware of the effects of making this substitution, both good and bad.
+Both types of oils have the same density and should measure the same.
+Although, you should be aware of the effects of making this substitution, both good and bad.

 Benefits of Using Olive Oil

-Olive oil is processed in a much more gentle way, skipping the use of chemicals and relying solely on traditional grinding methods to produce the oil.
+Secondly, olive oil is processed gentler than vegetable oil.
+It doesn’t use chemicals and relies solely on traditional grinding methods to produce the oil.

-Olive oil is also much more nutritious than vegetable oil.
-It has a high level of monounsaturated fatty acids which have been proven to be good for your health.
+Thirdly, olive oil is also much more nutritious than vegetable oil.
+It has a high level of monounsaturated fatty acids, proven to be good for your health by many experts.

-All of these benefits will be baked right into your brownies when you use olive oil instead of vegetable oil.
+All these benefits will be baked right into your brownies when you use olive oil instead of vegetable oil!

 Downsides of Using Olive Oil for Brownies

-Many people describe olive oil as being slightly bitter when used in baked goods, something you definitely do not want for your brownies!
-To avoid this, use a light olive oil rather than a stronger extra virgin oil.
+Many people describe olive oil as slightly bitter when used in baked goods, something you and I don’t want in our confection!

 Also, make sure to purchase a good brand of oil.
-Cheaper olive oils tend to be more pungent than the better known brands.
+Cheaper olive oils usually have a more intense smell than the better-known brands.

-Speaking of olive oil brands, you may notice quite the price difference between olive oil and vegetable oil.
-Olive oil is much more expensive than vegetable oil and will certainly increase the cost of your brownies.
+Speaking of olive oil brands, you may notice quite a price difference between olive and vegetable oil products.
+Olive oil is generally much more expensive than vegetable oil and will increase the cost of your brownies.

-Keep that in mind when you are measuring out a few tablespoons of that gourmet olive oil to mix into your brownie batter!
+So, keep that in mind when scooping out a few tablespoons of gourmet olive oil to mix into your brownie batter!

 Other Oil Options

-If olive oils doesn’t seem like the right brownie fat for you but you still do not want to use vegetable oil, there are a few other oil options you can try.
+If olive oil doesn’t seem like the right brownie fat for you, but you still don’t want to use vegetable oil, there are other options you can try.

-Corn oil and canola oil are both very common in baking and will produce the same brownie results as vegetable oil.
-They are both mild and inexpensive- perfect for brownie baking!
+Corn and canola oil, for example, are both very common in baking and will produce the same brownie results as vegetable oil.
+They are both mild and inexpensive—perfect for brownie baking!

-Coconut oil is also a good oil to try but will lend a subtle coconut taste to your brownies (but chocolate and coconut are a fantastic combination!).
+Coconut oil is another excellent oil, but it’ll lend a subtle coconut taste to your brownies (but chocolate and coconut are a fantastic combination!).

-You can always turn to classic butter as the fat in your brownie recipe.
-Butter can cause the brownies to puff up slightly so keep in mind that the brownies may be a little more cakey rather than fudgy.
+Of course, you can always turn to classic butter as the fat in your brownie recipe.
+However, butter can cause the brownies to puff up slightly, which might make the brownies more cakey rather than fudgy.

-If you are in the middle of baking brownies and only have a bottle of olive oil on hand, do not worry, you can definitely use olive oil to make brownies.
-However, keep all of these points in mind so that the brownies coming out of the oven are exactly what you expect!
+If you’re in the middle of baking brownies and only have a bottle of olive oil on hand, don’t worry—you can definitely use olive oil to make brownies!

 Happy baking!